7. Database access

 While myReader.Read()

-' the data from the current row is placed in the arrays
+' the data of the current line are put in the tables

 tLimites.Add(myReader(colLimites))